-Respondents mentioned micro-managing, lack of autonomy, poor communication skills, biases, feeling undermined, and, in some extreme cases, discrimination, bullying, gaslighting, and sexism, coupled with a lack of action by management to address these issues as the reason they left their position.
+Respondents relayed that these issues, coupled with a lack of action by management to address them, was the reason they left their position.

 Others pointed to a lack of direction, a lack of a clear vision for the long-term goals of the company, and a lack of transparency to include employees outside of the leadership team.

-This further highlights the important role that managers play in an organization and why they deserve training and support!
+This further highlights the important role that managers play in an organization and why they need training and support.